 - Time Travel Vienna combines 5D cinematic experiences, virtual reality, animatronics, and more to let you experience historical moments and themes

-- Sisi’s Amazing Journey* has, for example, Empress Elisabeth take you on a short virtual reality boat ride through, above, and below Vienna
+- Sisi’s Amazing Journey has Empress Elisabeth take you on a fun (and often startingly unusual) virtual reality boat ride through, above, and below Vienna

 How to get to the bus